Sachinhm22/scroll-rollup-lifecycle/README.md

 ## Overview

-This document explains, in a clear and linear way, how a single transaction moves through the Scroll rollup pipeline — from submission to finalization on Ethereum.
+This document traces a single transaction through Scroll’s rollup pipeline — from submission to Ethereum finality.

-It is written for new infrastructure engineers who want a system-level mental model of how Scroll connects execution, batching, data availability, and proof verification.
+It provides a lifecycle-first mental model for infrastructure engineers, focusing on execution, batching, data availability, and validity verification across system boundaries.

 ---
 ## Why This Document Exists